XyrenTheCoder/discord-py-generator/README.md

 you can change the bot prefix in "prefix:" value

-important: before every value add a space like this:
+important: before every value add a space like this example below:

 > prefix: .